Skip to content

 Office equipment

 The case has to be made that these costs are necessary.
-Most people will already have the basic infrastructure required for remote working - laptop, desk area, and phone.
+Most people will already have the basic infrastructure required for remote working - a laptop, desk area, and phone.
 Employers can also look to transport existing infrastructure to the worker’s home.

 Stationery and office resources